 The second Liberator Mk.II, AL504, became the personal transport of Prime Minister Winston Churchill, who named it Commando.
 In 1944, the aircraft was modified to the single vertical fin configuration of the PB4Y-2 Privateer.
 Commando disappeared over the Atlantic in 1945.

 William Ballantine Wheatley was born at Chester, New York, 17 December 1902, the first of three children of William A. Wheatley, a public school superintendent, and Mabel Ballantine Wheatley.
-He was twice married, first, about 1927, to Esther C. Wheatley, of Massachussetts.
+He was twice married, first, about 1927, to Esther Leary Wheatley, of Massachussetts.
+They had two children, Mary and William Thomas Wheatley.
 His second marriage was to Miss Grace Lenore Ray, 18 April 1935, at Washington, D.C.
-They would have a son and two daughters.
+They would have a son, John, and two daughters, Grace and Charlotte Wheatley.

 After two years of college, Wheatley joined the U.S. Army Air Corps as an aviation cadet, 3 March 1925.
 He trained as a pilot at Brooks Field, Texas, and was commissioned as a 2nd lieutenant, 13 March 1926.
 On 4 May 1927, Lieutenant Wheatley was assigned to the 118th Observation Squadron, 43rd Division, Air Service, at Hartford, Connecticut, as a pilot and observer.
 He served in the Air Corps Reserve until 1937.